philipstarkey/bitbucket-hg-exporter/README.md

 }
 ```
 Note that you can have multiple BitBucket usernames pointing to the same GitHub username (useful if someone has multiple BitBucket accounts but only one relevant GitHub account).

+### What happens if I already have a repository on GitHub with a name that matches the repository I am importing from BitBucket
+I have no idea, so make sure you don't ever do this.
+It might merge them.
+It might override your existing repository.
+It might throw an error.
+It probably won't be pretty.

 ## Contributing
 Feel free to log issues, or make pull requests.
 I do not have a heap of time to spend solving issues, but I will do my best to help. **Pull requests improving the functionality (especially the quality of the archive template) are very welcome.**